Searching ...

 Living in Gaston County, NC

-Gaston County mixes an urban lifestyle with opportunities to hike, bike, and paddle.
+Gaston County mixes an southern charm, a contemporary urban lifestyle, and opportunities to hike, bike, and paddle.
 You are close to the nation’s largest Whitewater Center and have hiking trails in your backyard.
 The local towns are rich in arts and cultural attractions, from botanical gardens to museums.
 Gaston County has a professional baseball team and stock car racing.
 McAdenville’s Christmas Town USA is one of the best holiday experiences in the nation.
-With so much to enjoy, why live anywhere else?
+With so much to enjoy right at home, why live anywhere else?

 Start Your Home Search